elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 By default, this will use the system's default sound device.
 If you want to specify a different one, you can do that with the `--audio-output-device` flag.

 Sushi will connect by default to the first available MIDI input device on the system, if present.
-If you want to use a different MIDI device, you would need to change the `rt_midi_device` field in the Sushi's JSON config file, as explained in the [Sushi's configuration format document](sushi_configuration_format.md).
+If you want to use a different MIDI device, you need to change the `rt_midi_device` field in the Sushi's JSON config file, as explained in the [Sushi's configuration format document](sushi_configuration_format.md).

 ### Running Sushi on Linux